 Who’s California’s most notorious criminal?
 Should children be named after the Golden State?
 And what, exactly, deserves to be the state’s official meal?
-These are just a few of the quirky and clever questions tackled in Alta Journal’s Ask a Californian column.
+These are just a few of the quirky and clever questions tackled in Alta Journal’s column Ask a Californian.
 Columnists Gustavo Arellano and Stacey Grenrock Woods join Alta Live to share their sharp insights, trade witty banter, and field new curveball queries from the audience.
 Come ready with your own questions and join us for what promises to be a lively, and very Californian, conversation.

 ABOUT THE GUESTS